-Delivering technological innovation has always remained at the heart of how we approach pension scheme custody.
+Delivering technological innovation has always remained at the heart of how we approach custody.
 Furthermore, areas such as custody or solutions like cost transparency, require the ability to continually enhance technologies and technology processes as client expectations evolve.

 We talk to Arnaud Misset, Chief Digital Officer at CACEIS who oversees CACEIS’ digital transformation.